Ex-Sen. Burr: SEC probe into trading over with 'no action'

 Burr and other members of Congress had been the focus of public criticism for aggressive trading in early 2020, before the economic threat from the virus was widely known.

 Burr had already been cleared of wrongdoing by the Justice Department of President Donald Trump’s administration for offloading $1.6 million from his portfolio in January and February 2020.
-But the SEC continued, according to federal court filings made public in fall 2021.
+But the SEC continued to investigate, according to federal court filings made public in fall 2021.

 “This week, the SEC informed me that they have concluded their investigation with no action,” Burr said Friday in a written statement released by his lawyer.
 Burr, who formally left the Senate on Tuesday as GOP Ted Budd was sworn in to succeed him, said he was “glad to have this matter in the rearview mirror as I begin my retirement from the Senate following nearly three decades of public service.”